 When comparing Panda3D vs Blender, the Slant community recommends Blender for most people.
-In the question“What are the best 3D game engines?”
-Blender is ranked 7th while Panda3D is ranked 8th.
+In the question“What are the best 100% free and easy game engines for beginners?”
+Blender is ranked 9th while Panda3D is ranked 10th.
 The most important reason people chose Blender is:

 Blender is licensed under the GPL.

 The liberal license allows use of the engine for any purpose without restrictions or royalties.